 Every year, during the holidays, New Orleanians decorate their homes in the most festive seasonal décor, and some even open their doors for public viewing!
-Check out the holiday home tours below to experience the magical ambiance of New Orleans homes.
+Visit New Orleans during the holidays and check out the holiday home tours to experience the magical ambiance of New Orleans homes.

 Two local organizations, the Preservation Resource Center and the Patio Planters, conduct New Orleans holiday home tours during select weekends in December.
-The PRC tours take in homes in the city’s Garden District and the Patio Planters tours include residences in the French Quarter.
+The PRC tours focus on homes in the city’s Garden District and the Patio Planters tours include residences in the French Quarter.

 Homes of the Garden District